PyRepair/maniple/training-data/summarize-experiment/pandas/21/prompt_response_response_10.md

             else:
                 return self.iloc[key]

-        elif isinstance(key, list):
-            return self.loc[key]

-        else:
     return self.reindex(key)

-    else:
-        raise TypeError("Invalid key type")
 ```

-In the corrected code, the condition `elif not is_list_like(key)` is replaced with a combined check for list-like types and specific array-like types.
-Additionally, an `else` block is added to handle unrecognized key types and raise a `TypeError`.
-This revised version of the function should resolve the issue by correctly identifying the type of the input parameter and handling non-matching keys appropriately.
+This revised version of the function provides consistent handling of different types of input keys and ensures that the appropriate actions are taken based on the type of the key.
+It also addresses the inconsistency in the treatment of list indexers versus array-like indexers.
+Additionally, it retains the behavior of raising a TypeError when indexing with a DataFrame or Series, as per the original function.

+The corrected code can serve as a drop-in replacement for the buggy version of the function.